-SEA’s James Marciano interviews Phil Patrick
+SEA interviews Phil Patrick

-This is James Marciano with Strategic Exit Advisors.
-I have the great pleasure today of introducing Phil Patrick on the E’s with X’s interview series.
+Today we have the great pleasure today of introducing Phil Patrick on the E’s with X’s interview series.
 Phil, welcome to the show.

 I remember one new project we got and I had literally nothing to do with it and didn’t know the client.
 Similarly, we had somebody walking around the hallways and I asked, “Who is that?”
 “They work for you.”
 Those were some key indicators that perhaps I wasn’t needed in the day-to-day aspects of running the business.

 One of the ways was talking with colleagues.
 One of the things I found, though, is that there weren’t a lot of experiences out there.
 The few people who had exited a business only had experience with one provider.
 They just said, I don’t know, this company sold my business.
 And it was six years ago and they did fine.
 It was an unusual sort of recommendation.
 Then I reached out to see who else had done transactions that I knew from social media and LinkedIn.